 This idea was a hard one for me to face.
 I’ve bemoaned the fact that I’m single and that there “aren’t any guys around,” but, as The Blithe Bachelorette blog pointed out, it’s not exactly true for many (though not all) of us.
 I’ve had a non-zero amount of dating opportunities and, while I have gone out on one date with every guy who’s asked me out, I’m the one who shut-down the possibility of a second date for various reasons.
 That was my choice, as is not doing things like setting-up online dating profiles.
 When you choose to wait for the type of relationship you believe God wants for you, you’re not a victim of Christian culture — you’re a believer strong enough to wait for a godly relationship.

 There are also other ways we can choose to be single that are less positive than intentional waiting.
 Few things frustrate me more than seeing someone say on Facebook how much they really want a relationship if only they could find the right person, then to learn in personal conversations with them that they “aren’t ready for romance,” or they’re “not looking right now,” or they just don’t see any of their godly single friends “like that.”
-You’re not going to get married by complaining about your singleness and waiting for God to drop a Disney fairy tale in your lap.
+You’re not going to get married by complaining about your singleness and waiting for God to drop the perfect spouse in your lap.

 If we want to get married, we need to take steps to get there.
 One of those steps is taking responsibility for how we view relationships and stop blaming other people for the lifestyle choices we’re making that aren’t leading to romance.
 Another is putting the idea of soulmates in its proper context by looking for someone with whom to build a soulmate relationships rather than searching for a mythical “the one” who will complete you.
 Another is choosing not to make romantic relationships our ultimate goal.
 The relationship we should be most focused on is our relationship with God, and cultivating that relationship is also going to have the side-effect of making us a person who’s more ready for a godly marriage.